Best Mattress of 2023

 For the purposes of buying a mattress, an overweight person is someone who weighs more than 230 pounds.
 If this sounds like you, we recommend a mattress that can fully take on your weight.

-The best mattresses for heavier sleepers are typically on the thicker side, and the firmer end of the firmness scale.
+The best mattresses for heavier sleepers are typically on the thicker side and the upper or firmer end of the firmness scale.
 We recommend beds at least 12 inches thick, and we advise against any bed thinner than 10 inches if you’re a larger sleeper.
 Too soft or too thin, and your bed can break down too soon.

 A heavyset sleeper may also want to look for mattresses advertising enhanced edge support.
 Edge support refers to how a mattress is firmer at the edges to keep you from feeling as if you’re about to roll or fall over the edge.